These Venezuelan Sweet Corn Fritters (Mandocas) are delicious corn bites that are crunchy on the outside, and soft and cheesy on the inside.

 Instructions

-- Prepare the syrup: Add all the ingredients in a small saucepan over medium heat.
+- Add all the ingredients in a small saucepan over medium heat.
 Bring to a boil, stirring occasionally, and cook for 2-3 minutes or until the papelon is dissolved.
-Remove from heat and cover for 15 - 20 minutes to steep spices and cool.
+Remove from heat and cover for 15 – 20 minutes to steep spices and cool.
 Once cool remove spices from the saucepan and discard.

-- Prepare the dough: Wash your hands.
-In a medium bowl stir corn flour and syrup together with your hands.
+- In a medium bowl stir harina pan and syrup together with your hands.
 Knead until mixture comes together and has no lumps.
 Add cheese and continue kneading until fully incorporated.
-The dough should be firm enough holds its shape without cracking when molded, soft and kneadable (like playdough), but not sticky.
-If it is too soft add a little more of corn flour; if too hard add a little more water.
+The dough should be firm enough to hold its shape without cracking when molded, soft and kneadable (like playdough), but not sticky.
+If it is too soft add a little more harina pan; if too hard add a little more water.
 Let dough rest for 5 minutes.
-Divide the dough into 20 equal-size balls.
-Set aside.

 - Serve immediately with cheese if desired.